fengwang/ceras/ReadMe.md

 ----

 __ceras__ is yet another tiny deep learning engine based on C++ expression templates.
 This library mimicks tensorflow 1.x APIs, in pure C++20 and is header-only.
-CUDA acceleration is optional to _convolutional_ and _dense_ layers, as __ceras__ is written for ordinary devices such as a gaming laptop with a GeForce GTX 1060, in which the GPU memory is limited.
+CUDA acceleration is optional for _convolutional_ and _dense_ layers, as __ceras__ is written for ordinary devices such as a gaming laptop with a GeForce GTX 1060, in which the GPU memory is limited.

 ----